brandur/sorg/content/drafts/postgres-sortsupport.md

 MAC address' first four bytes.

 Some abbreviated keys are more complex.
-The implementation for the `numeric` type, which allows variable scale and precision, involves [excess-K coding][excessk] and breaking available bits into multiple parts to store sort-relevant fields.
+The implementation for the `numeric` type, which allows arbitrary scale and precision, involves [excess-K coding][excessk] and breaking available bits into multiple parts to store sort-relevant fields.